BDC Hamburger Icon

 “Looking at push and pull marketing in direct comparison, we can see that pull marketing is more relationship-focused,” explained Deater.
 “It works to build a relationship with that consumer by offering them the information or answers they’re seeking.
 When they have a great experience with that content, they are likely to come back to the brand when they are ready.”

-Conversely, Deater noted that push marketing is more disruptive and pressures consumers to act fast.
-As a result, you can experience quicker sales.
+Conversely, Deater noted that push marketing is more disruptive and pressures consumers to act fast, which can result in quicker sales.

 Chauhan highlighted three key differences between the two types of marketing approaches:

 • Strategy: Push marketing focuses on maximizing brand exposure and highlighting unique selling points.
-In contrast, pull marketing seeks to build a deeper familiarity with the company and its offerings and brand recognition.
+In contrast, pull marketing seeks to build brand recognition and establish a deeper familiarity with the company and its offerings.

 • Channel: Push marketing leverages mass media channels like email, TV, radio and in-person meetings.
 In contrast, pull marketing gets more specific via SEO, PPC and social media marketing.